huggingface/neuralcoref/training.md

 # How to train and modify the neural coreference model

-Please check our [very detailed blog post](https://medium.com/huggingface/) together with these short notes.
+Please check our [detailed blog post](https://medium.com/huggingface/how-to-train-a-neural-coreference-model-neuralcoref-2-7bb30c1abdfe) together with these short notes.

 ## Install
 As always, we recommend creating a clean environment (conda or virtual env) to install and train the model.